sleepydirt/minecraft-server-hosting/README.md

 # Uploading Files to the VM

-Now, if you have your own Minecraft world previously that you want to run as a multiplayer server now, you can do so by uploading your own world file into the VM.
+Now, if you have your own Minecraft world previously that you want to run as a multiplayer server, you can do so by uploading your own world file into the VM.

 Simply locate the directory where your Minecraft world folder is located and delete it first:
 ```